 - avoiding eating a large amount of food before the test

-- not smoking for several hours before the test
+- avoiding smoking for several hours before the test

 - A mouthpiece will be placed around your mouth.
 It will fit snugly.
 Your doctor will place clips on your nose to prevent you from breathing through your nostrils.

 - You will take a breath of air.
-This air will have a tiny (and safe) amount of carbon monoxide.
+This air will contain a tiny (and safe) amount of carbon monoxide.

-- You will hold this air for a count of 10.
+- You will hold this air for a count of 10 or so.

 - You will quickly exhale the air you are holding in your lungs.